windmill-labs/windmilldocs/docs/integrations/slack.md

 1. As a Windmill workspace admin allowing Windmill Slack Bot integration via `/windmill` command.
-2. As a regular user allowing Windmill scripts performing opeartions on your behalf in Slack.
+2. As a regular user allowing Windmill scripts performing operations on your behalf in Slack.
 3. By providing a Slack token.
 Actions are constrained by the token kind and scopes.